Tampa Bay Crosstown Expressway System: Gandy Extension

 A proposed link between the Selmon Expressway's current south terminus at Gandy Blvd and Dale Mabry Hwy and the Gandy Bridge has been the subject of fierce controversy ever since the expressway's inception.
 The connection to the bridge was in the original design for the Expressway, but was taken out after community and elected official's objection.
 Extending the expressway would relieve congestion on now overcrowded Gandy Blvd, as well as allow an additional dedicated evacuation route for Pinellas residents, which would leave Gandy Blvd available for South Tampa residents.
 However, local residents and business owners have continually struck down the idea, claiming that the thoroughfare will cause decreased property values and increased noise, destroy the ambiance of Gandy Blvd, and keep customers away from local businesses.

 Three different concepts have been proposed over the years, as described below:

 North Connector

-This alignment called for an elevated four lane structure on the north side of Gandy Blvd, connecting the Selmon Expressway and Dale Mabry Hwy to the Gandy Bridge.
+This alignment called for an elevated four lane structure on the north side of Gandy Boulevard, connecting the Selmon Expressway and Dale Mabry Hwy to the Gandy Bridge.
 Interchanges at Manhattan and WestShore would have been built as well.
 However, this would have also meant that 37 businesses would have been wiped out, sparking fierce opposition among the Gandy community.
 Since the early 2000s, there have been no plans to bring this alignment back to the forefront.